 As you can see, you have a wide variety of programs available in today’s market, which you can get at a fraction of the Photoshop price, and some are available for FREE!

-Don’t think that being cost-efficient means being of lesser quality, because, in this industry, everyone competes with the giant named Photoshop, and all software suppliers want to beat him, so you might find some features and options that are even batter compared to what Adobe offers.
+Don’t think that being cost-efficient means being of lesser quality because, in this industry, everyone competes with the giant named Photoshop.
+All software suppliers want to beat him, so you might find some features and options that are even better compared to what Adobe offers.

-I know switching to another program is a tedious job, but many providers are trying to make that transition smoother by offering their software with Photoshop UI alike.
+I know switching to another program is a tedious job.
+Still, many providers are trying to make that transition smoother by offering their software with Photoshop UI.